 EVALUATION

 To evaluate the accuracy of the representation of a document produced by the concept chain algorithm, we compared it to two common text classification techniques: vector space model (VSM) and term frequency-inverse document frequency (TF-IDF).
-For each classification technique, we converted the documents in a dataset to the appropriate representation and then performed a clustering algorithm to group the documents.
-The results were then analyzed against the categories specified in the collection we used to determine accuracy.
+For each classification technique, we converted the documents in a dataset to the appropriate representation.
+In VSM and TF-IDF, stopwords are removed but the rest of words are not stemmed by WordNet’s morphology function.
+We then performed a clustering algorithm to group the documents.
+The results were analyzed against the categories specified in the collection to determine accuracy.
 Accuracy is a measure of how many documents correctly clustered over the entire number of documents in the test set:

 Accuracy = Total number of docs correctly clusteredTotal number of documents